GrowGardens.ai

 Can I plant tomatoes outdoors in June in Jacksonville?

-How often should I water container plants during June?
+How often should I water raised beds and containers in June?

-Should I fertilize my raised bed vegetables in June?
+Should I fertilize my garden beds in June?

-Yes, apply a balanced fertilizer every 4–6 weeks to support vigorous growth during the active growing season.
+Yes, apply a balanced fertilizer every 4-6 weeks to support vigorous growth during the hot season.

 Next steps